EuphoricPenguin/MUC/README.md

 If you wish to run it youself, you must first install *Node.JS* (working on 14.5).
 Download and unzip the repo, and create a *.env* file with your bot's token, like this: `TOKEN=""`.
 Then run `npm install` and finally `node index.js`.
 You should see a message confrming the bot has logged in, like this:
 ```
 MUC logged in as: MUC#0108
-cloning FatFreeMilk#9122 in Personal Choccy
+cloning User#0000 in Guild Nickname
-regenerating FatFreeMilk#9122 in Personal Choccy
+regenerating User#0000 in Guild Nickname
 ```
 *(Information on guilds & users that use the main commands are printed to console)*